bryanamaciel/TripleTen-Projects/Beats Project/README.md

 Data:

 The data presented on Google spreadsheet file provided by TripleTen:

-'sprint 0 BIA Welcome Sprint Project.
+- 'sprint 0 BIA Welcome Sprint Project.
 Fresh Beats User Data': each row represents a unique combination of multiple dimensions.

-'year': indicates the year the data was collected for each dimension.
+- 'year': indicates the year the data was collected for each dimension.

-'user_tier': Boolean data classifying users as either Free or Paid Subscribers.
+- 'user_tier': Boolean data classifying users as either Free or Paid Subscribers.

-'genre': contains a string value specifying the music genre listened to.
+- 'genre': contains a string value specifying the music genre listened to.

-'number_of_users': the total count of users within each dimension.
+- 'number_of_users': the total count of users within each dimension.

-'tracks_listened': the total number of music plays recorded for each dimension.
+- 'tracks_listened': the total number of music plays recorded for each dimension.

+Initial Assumptions:

+- Insights and Visualizations Quality: Assumes that the insights and visual representations derived from the data are accurate and reliable.
+- Data Availability: Assumes that the dataset contains all necessary information for analyzing user engagement and business challenges.
+- Data Accuracy: Assumes that the spreadsheet data correctly reflects user behavior on the Fresh Beats platform.